shoaibAbid/Composition-in-OOP/README.md

 # Flexible Designs With Composition
+## This project has two branches.
+The main related to changing the class design to implement composition, and the other one is related to customizing behavior with composition.
 ## Overview

 This branch emphasizes composition over inheritance to achieve a more flexible and modular design.
 By utilizing composition, the class relationships are loosely coupled, making it easier to accommodate changes and additions.